Evidence Of ‘Vampire Burial’ Found In Fifth-Century Child Grave

 — Archaeology (@Disappear_Citiz) October 12, 2018

-Among the most disturbing finds were infant and toddler skeletons buried with item commonly associated with magic and witchcraft, such as “raven talons, toad bones, bronze cauldrons filled with ash and the remains of puppies that appear to have been sacrificed,” notes Science Daily.
+Among the most disturbing finds were infant and toddler skeletons being buried with items commonly associated with magic and witchcraft — such as “raven talons, toad bones, bronze cauldrons filled with ash and the remains of puppies that appear to have been sacrificed,” notes Science Daily.

 The body of the 3-year-old girl previously known as the cemetery’s oldest resident was another perplexing discovery, since her skeleton was found with stones weighing down her hands and feet.
-Just like the newfound “vampire burial,” this was also a common practice used by different cultures to make sure the dead don’t leave their grave.
+Just like the newfound “vampire burial,” this was also a common practice used by different cultures to make sure that the dead don’t leave their grave.

-“We know that the Romans were very much concerned with this and would even go to the extent of employing witchcraft to keep the evil — whatever is contaminating the body — from coming out,” said Soren, who is a Regents’ Professor in the UA School of Anthropology and Department of Religious Studies and Classics.
+“We know that the Romans were very much concerned with this and would even go to the extent of employing witchcraft to keep the evil — whatever is contaminating the body — from coming out,” said Soren, who is a Regents’ Professor in the University of Arizona School of Anthropology as well as the Department of Religious Studies and Classics.

 In the case of the children buried in Lugnano, the “evil” so feared by their community seems to have been malaria, as shown by DNA tests performed on several of the bodies.

 This unusual funeral ritual stems from the belief that the dead could rise again and spread maladies to the living.
-In order to protect the community from such a disastrous outcome, many cultures resorted to specific rituals to make sure the dead stayed dead.
+In order to protect the community from such a disastrous outcome, many cultures resorted to specific rituals to make that sure the dead stayed dead.

-The “vampire burial” discovered at Cemetery of the Babies is not a singular case.
-In 2009, archeologists uncovered the body of an elderly 16th-century woman buried with a brick in her mouth; she has been since known as the “Vampire of Venice.”
+The “vampire burial” discovered at the Cemetery of the Babies is not a singular case.
+In 2009, archaeologists uncovered the body of an elderly 16th-century woman buried with a brick in her mouth; she has been since known as the “Vampire of Venice.”

-In 2017, a dig in Northamptonshire, England, yielded an even gorier discovery — the remains of a third- or forth-century adult male buried facedown with his tongue removed and replaced with a stone.
+In 2017, a dig in Northamptonshire, England, yielded an even gorier discovery — the remains of a third- or forth-century adult male buried face down, his tongue removed and replaced with a stone.

 The practices associated with “vampire burials” vary throughout history.
-In some cases, the bodies were dismembered before being laid to rest and people would even drive a stake through the heart of the deceased to nail the body to the ground and keep it in the grave.
+In some cases, the bodies were dismembered before being laid to rest — and people would even drive a stake through the heart of the deceased to nail the body to the ground.

-UA bioarcheologist Jordan Wilson, who analyzed the remains of the “Vampire of Lugnano” in Italy, chimed in on the meaning of the disconcerting rituals behind “vampire burials.”
+University of Arizona bioarchaeologist Jordan Wilson — who analyzed the remains of the “Vampire of Lugnano” in Italy — chimed in on the meaning of the disconcerting rituals behind “vampire burials.”

 “This is a very unusual mortuary treatment that you see in various forms in different cultures, especially in the Roman world, that could indicate there was a fear that this person might come back from the dead and try to spread disease to the living.”